-- 13.190 The new homes in Knebworth will require additional school places.
+- 13.200 The new homes in Knebworth will require additional school places.
 There is currently one primary school in Knebworth to the east of the High Street.
 This takes 60 Reception aged pupils each year.
-In recent years, school places have been filled by local children and the catchment is relatively tightly drawn. - 13.191 Land will be reserved within Site KB2 will to provide an additional primary school that will meet the needs arising from new development at the west of Knebworth and provide capacity to serve some existing residential areas.
-Land at the south-east of the KB2 allocation is most suited for this provision which should additionally seek to maximise the distance of the school from the A1(M). - 13.192 There is currently no secondary education provision in Knebworth.
-Pupils travel to a variety of schools in Hitchin, Stevenage and Welwyn Garden City.
-Although some of these journeys can, and are, made by public transport, many are also made by car.
-This contributes to some of the known traffic issues in the town and across the wider road network - 13.193 New development, particularly on site KB4 to the east of Knebworth, provides the opportunity to look at alternate approaches.
-Making smaller-scale secondary provision, possibly as an 'all-through school'144 may be an appropriate solution which meets future needs, benefits existing residents and provides a more sustainable approach. - 13.194 It is currently anticipated that any secondary school provision in Knebworth will not be required until the late 2020s at the very earliest.
+In recent years, school places have been filled by local children and the catchment is relatively tightly drawn. - 13.201 Land will be reserved within Site KB2 to provide an additional primary school that will meet the needs arising from new development at the west of Knebworth and provide capacity to serve some existing residential areas.
+Land at the south-east of the KB2 allocation is most suited for this provision which should additionally seek to maximise the distance of the school from the A1(M). - 13.202 There is currently no secondary education provision in Knebworth.
+Pupils travel to a variety of schools in Hitchin, Stevenage and Welwyn Garden City. - 13.203 Making smaller-scale secondary provision may be an appropriate solution which meets future needs, benefits existing residents and provides a more sustainable approach. - 13.204 It is currently anticipated that any secondary school provision in Knebworth will not be required until the late 2020s at the very earliest.
 To ensure an appropriately sized site can be made available, land to the north of Watton Lane at the east of the village is reserved for this purpose.
-We will continue to work with Hertfordshire County Council, the Parish Council, the landowner and Knebworth Primary School to monitor long-term education needs across the Stevenage School Place Planning Area and explore the most appropriate education solution for this site. - 13.195 Our transport modelling does not identify any specific mitigation scheme requirements for Knebworth.
+We will continue to work with Hertfordshire County Council, the Parish Council, the landowner and Knebworth Primary School to monitor long-term education needs across the Stevenage School Place Planning Area and explore the most appropriate education solution for this site. - 13.205 Our transport modelling does not identify any specific mitigation scheme requirements for Knebworth.
 However, the high street, including the junction of Stevenage Road/London Road/Watton Road and Station Road, is a known pinch point, particularly when delays or incidents on the A1(M) result in the B197 being used as an alternate route between Welwyn Garden City and Stevenage.
-There are also issues of poor pedestrian/cycle access along Station Road under the railway line, and similar issues at Gun Lane and new development will be expected to identify any necessary improvements to walking/cycling conditions in these locations and make reasonable contributions to secure their delivery. - 13.196 Some of the capacity issues here arise from the way in which the local highway is managed and in particular, the provision of short-stay on-street parking adjacent to the shops145. - 13.197 Highway management measures, such as the use of Traffic Regulation Orders (TROs), lie outside the direct control of the planning system and it is therefore not for this Local Plan to dictate the most appropriate solution(s).
+There are also issues of poor pedestrian/cycle access along Station Road under the railway line, and similar issues at Gun Lane and new development will be expected to identify any necessary improvements to walking/cycling conditions in these locations and make reasonable contributions to secure their delivery.